LESSONS LEARNED: Controlling Wasteful Spending in Iraq, Afghanistan

 A bill that would create USOCO and assure that the government is preparing for the next stabilization and reconstruction operation ahead of time has been introduced in the House by Rep. Steve Stockman (R-Texas).

 Entry filed under: Afghanistan, Iraq, Lessons Learned, National Security and Defense, News Developments, Washington.
-Tags: Afghanistan, Air Force, Army, Defense, Iraq, Marine Corps, SIGAR, SIGIR, soft power.
+Tags: Afghanistan, Air Force, Army, Iraq, Marine Corps, SIGAR, SIGIR, soft power, Topics.